 Today Unicef continues to sponsor the drilling of wells on a global scale but has no documented procedures in place for testing the wells for bacteriological or chemical contamination to ensure that these wells produce water that is safe to drink.

 Non Governmental Organizations are mostly self regulated and often deploy products and services which are not subject to the same scientific rigor and mandatory regulatory requirements required in the developed world.

 Medicine Mondiale has established the Ethical Science Group and independent panel of experts and student volunteers who conduct Quality Analysis of Global Healthcare Initiatives to determine the effectiveness and efficiency of healthcare initiatives deployed in the developing world setting.

 This comprises reviewing the quality and reliability of clinical trial data used to support (validate) global healthcare initiatives including meta statistical analysis of current research archives and Failure Mode Effect Analysis (FMEA Risk analysis) of global healthcare strategies.

-The aim of the Ethical Science Group is to improve the quality and efficacy of healthcare throughout the developing world and our research results will be published in Medical Journals and distributed to NGOs and the International media.
+The aim of the Ethical Science Group is to improve the quality and efficacy of healthcare throughout the developing world by lobbying stakeholders to improve Global Healthcare Outcomes.